agoodshort/dotfiles/README.md

 - [ ] Add Vimium key mappings
 - [ ] Configure Calcurse
 - [ ] Look at Timeshift and find out how to partition properly
+- [ ] Install hoebrew first, because `jq` is not available by default on macos

 ## References